diazvictor/geany-plugins/geany-nest-comment/README.md

 ### NOTE

-the comment will be made after writing some text after the colon
+the comment will be made after writing some text after the colon you must select the snippet text example, the color will indicate that the snippet is selected. `cmt-section:Example`

 add a key combination
 in my case `<Control><Shift>e`